-- To approve the issuance of shares of Capnia common stock in the merger pursuant to the terms of the merger agreement, or the merger share issuance proposal. - To approve the issuance of shares of Capnia common stock in the concurrent financing, or the concurrent financing share issuance proposal. - To approve the amendment of the 2014 Plan to increase the number of shares of Capnia common stock reserved for issuance by 8,929,188 shares to a new total of 13,467,951 shares (referred to as the 2014 Plan amendment proposal). - To adjourn the Capnia special meeting if necessary or advisable to permit further solicitation of proxies in the event there are not sufficient votes at the time of the special meeting to approve the share issuance proposal or the 2014 Plan amendment proposal, or the adjournment proposal.
+- To approve the issuance of shares of Capnia common stock in the merger pursuant to the terms of the merger agreement, or the merger share issuance proposal. - To approve the issuance of shares of Capnia common stock in the merger financing, including in respect of the Sabby participation right, or the merger financing share issuance proposal. - To approve the issuance of shares of Capnia common stock to Aspire upon closing of the merger, pursuant to the Aspire purchase agreement, or the Aspire financing share issuance proposal